top of page

 2. What is the benefit I will get by putting an ICD?

 An ICD is put to prevent sudden death due to abnormal electric current arising in the heart.
 It is put in patients who have had abnormal heart rhythms documented on ECG/ Holter that are life-threatening.
 It is also put in patients with heart diseases that predispose them to have such abnormal rhythms.
 Once the ICD is implanted it will act only at the time of an abnormal rhythm.
 If your heart beats normally then your ICD will just silently monitor your rhythm.
 It is also required in those with heart failure who have weak hearts that pump poorly.
-Such patients with weak hearts are prone to developing abnormal life threatening electric currents.
+Such patients with weak hearts are prone to developing abnormal life-threatening electric currents.

 3. What is the cost of an ICD?